chaaz/versio/docs/usage.md

 }
 ```

+If you only have one project, you don't need to supply the `--id`
+option.

 This is a pretty simple example, but you can imagine how useful it is to
 manage multiple projects in the same repo.